rishii24/recipeer-The-Recipe-App/README.md

 # recipeer-The-Recipe-App
-A recipe search app with the help of  Edamam recipe search API.
+A recipe search app in React with the help of  Edamam recipe search API.